-I participated in the Nightless Night Photography Workshop in 2019 which took place nearby Inari in Finnish Lapland.
-I won admission to this event at the Matka travel exhibition where I visited the Inari-Saariselka booth.
-All I had to do was to submit a picture with me and a reindeer by standing in front of a camera that generated this picture.
+Photographing the midnight sun – In 2019 I participated in the Nightless Night Photography Workshop near Inari in Finnish Lapland.
+I won admission to this event at the Matka travel exhibition, where I visited the Inari-Saariselka booth.
+All I had to do was to submit a picture with a reindeer and me.
 The admission usually costs 185 EUR and includes the workshop, local transportation, and meals during the trip.
 The accommodation I had to pay for myself.

 I took the Finnair flight with an Embraer ERJ-190 from Helsinki up to Ivalo on Thursday evening.
 At the Nightless Night Photography Workshop, there was also one day scheduled before to learn basic camping.

-However, I skipped the camping workshop and walked with my two bags (I got the backpack from Ortlieb for free for testing) from the airport in Ivalo to the Ivalo river, inflated my packraft, and paddled towards the center of Ivalo with a stopover in between where I pitched my tent.
-It took a few hours to paddle from the airport to the center.
+However, I skipped the camping workshop and walked with my two bags from the airport in Ivalo to the Ivalo river, inflated my packraft, and paddled towards the centre of Ivalo with a stopover in between where I pitched my tent.
+It took a few hours to paddle from the airport to the centre.
 I guess it was around 8-10 km to paddle.

-The next day I met Ari-Pekka in Ivalo who was also one of the participants of the nightless night photography workshop.
+The next day, I met Ari-Pekka in Ivalo, one of the nightless night photography workshop participants.
 Ari-Pekka was so kind as to take me in his car to our Hotel Korpikartano.
 There was also the possibility to take a taxi.
 The hotel, however, charges over 100 EUR oneway for this trip.
-Another option was to take a shuttle taxi from the airport to Inari which was about 29 EUR from Ivalo airport.
+Another option was to take a shuttle taxi from Ivalo airport to Inari for about 29 EUR.

-I was also planning to camp nearby the hotel, however, it was not allowed.
-I decided to take a shared room including breakfast for 30 EUR together with Rayann Elzein, one instructor during the workshop.
+I was also planning to camp nearby the hotel.
+However, it was not allowed.
+So instead, during the workshop, I decided to take a shared room, including breakfast for 30 EUR, together with Rayann Elzein, one instructor.

-The workshop kicked off with a lunch, presentations from each instructor, and a bingo game to socialize which each other.
+The workshop kicked off with a lunch, presentations from each instructor, and a bingo game to socialize.
 Irina from Inari-Saariselka Tourism did a great job of coordinating everything.
 Then we took our cameras and got an introduction to the basic functionalities of the camera and how to apply them in different situations.

-Some of us also went kayaking in the lake Menesjärvi later on while others took pictures of those sitting in the kayak.
-The evening concluded with a dinner party, pancakes, and sauna.
+Later on, some of us also went kayaking in the lake Menesjärvi later on, while others took pictures of those sitting in the kayak.
+Finally, the evening concluded with a dinner party, pancakes, and sauna.

-We spent around one hour at the waterfall where Rayann taught us how to use a polarizer and neutral density filter.
-Then we went back with the motorboat to the place where we left in the morning and had dinner around 6 pm.
+We spent around one hour at the waterfall, where Rayann taught us to use a polarizer and neutral density filter.
+Then we went back with the motorboat to where we left in the morning and had dinner around 6 pm.

-The next stop was Kaapin Jouni’s farm where we got our dessert.
-Kaapin Jouni had the biggest amount of reindeers in the area and they also called him the prince of Lemmenjoki.
-We were also told that there is some sort of lottery to take care of the sheep on the farm.
+The next stop was Kaapin Jouni’s farm, where we got our dessert.
+Kaappi Jouni had the biggest amount of reindeers in the area, and they also called him the prince of Lemmenjoki.
+We were also told that there is a lottery to take care of the sheep on the farm.
 It costs around 400 EUR per week if you are the chosen one.
-At Kaapin Jouni’s farm, I took a shot with my Sony 24mm f1.4 which creates nice Sunstars.

 Then we continued with the motorboat to the Joenkielinen fell where we hiked a three km hike up and enjoyed the beautiful view over the area with its golden touch from the midnight sun.
 With my new Sony 100-400mm lens, I could get compressed shots of the landscape.

-It was however cold and windy on the top but most of us had anyway rain clothes with us which some of us used to protect against the wind.
+It was cold and windy on the top, but most of us had rain clothes with us, which some used to protect against the wind.
 We spent the entire night on the Fjell and returned to the hotel around 3 am.

-The last day was especially interesting for those who are into still photography.
-Our task was to cook outdoor food and present it appealingly with objects which could be found outdoors such as flowers, wood, etc.
+The last day was exciting for those who are into still photography.
+Our task was to cook outdoor food and present it appealingly with outdoors objects, such as flowers, wood, etc.

 To conclude, the Nightless Night Photography Workshop was really great.
-I would definitely be interested to participate next year again.
-Nice people and pleasant location!
-After the event, I went to Inari where I camped next to the lake.
+I would definitely be interested in participating next year again.
+Nice people and a great landscape.